‘The Conners’ Star Sara Gilbert Says Dan Will Be On A ‘Journey to Happiness’ One Year After Roseanne’s Death

 Gilbert said fans will continue to see “a mix of comedy and drama” for the long-suffering Conner clan in the show’s more serialized format for Season 2.

-As for Dan’s “journey to happiness,” it could be connected to a special guest star who will make a return on season 2.
+As for Dan’s “journey to happiness,” it could be connected to a special guest star who will make a return on Season 2.
 Last month, TV Line reported that Katey Sagal is set to recur on the second season of the ABC sitcom for a “significant” stint.
 The Sons of Anarchy alum will reprise her Season 1 guest star role, playing Louise, a bartender at the Lanford Mexican restaurant, Casa Bonita.

 Fans of The Conners may recall that Louise was also a former high school classmate of Dan and Roseanne’s who returned to Lanford after moving away to try her luck at a music career.
-Sagal’s Louise first appeared in the episode, “O Sister Where Art Thou” where she made a play for the Dan Conner.
+Sagal’s Louise first appeared in the episode “O Sister Where Art Thou,” where she made a play for Dan Conner.
 But he shot her down, saying he was still in love with his wife.

 Last year, John Goodman told TMZ there were no plans to make Louise a permanent love interest for the still-grieving Conner patriarch.
 But Gilbert later told TV Line that she would “love” to have Sagal back on the show.
 Still, The Conners EP added that she wasn’t sure Dan Conner would ever be ready for new romance after Roseanne’s early death.